Jubo-Xu/FPGA-Implementation-of-STOMP-in-Robotics/README.md

 ### Prerequisite
 As always with FPGA there is a lot of tooling involved, be ready to spend hours debuging them (especially to access the devcloud) but don't lose hope because in the end it will work.

 First of all it is highly recommended to use this workflow within a Ubuntu operating system.
-Virtual Machine can work but it is important to be aware that at least 200Gb is required to download all the software (most of it is quartus).

 #### Visual Studio Code (Vscode)
 Visual Studio Code is essential in our workflow as it centralized all the other software, this mean that theorically you will able to control every thing through Vscode such as ROS2, devcloud, emulation, simulation, compilation,...